-Meeting called to order by Jerry Wilkes, president, at 4:25 p.m. at the warming house at the Blue Hills Trail
+Meeting called to order by Tom Paulsen, secretary, at 9:05 a.m. at the warming house at the Blue Hills Trail

-Motion by Dan Bale, second by Mark Bittner, to dispense with reading of the prior minutes and to accept the April 2008 minutes.
+Motion by Jan Paulsen, second by Dan Bale, to dispense with reading of the prior minutes and to accept the May 2009 minutes.
 Unanimously carried.

 The fiscal year runs September 1 to August 31 inclusive.
 An interim budget report was presented by Tom Paulsen.
-Revenue exceeded expenses by $5000.30.
-We again incurred some unexpected significant expenses this fiscal year (big items included purchase of a small G2 Tidd Tech grooming implement and tracksetter, two pairs of flexi skis for the snowmobiles, a solar panel for battery charging at the storage shed, a gas caddy, and various equipment repairs).
-Fortunately, fundraising again produced generous donations, and we were able to sell two used grooming implements (old Tidd Tech and old Ginzugroomer) at good prices.
-Our bottom line shows a positive balance at this time (available cash) of $8251.74.
+Revenue exceeded expenses by $6496.28.
+We incurred some significant expenses this fiscal year (big items included purchase of a new roller from ABR, mouse damage requiring furnace repair, and various equipment repairs).
+Fortunately, fundraising again produced generous donations, and we were able to sell an old roller at a good price.
+Our bottom line shows a positive balance at this time (available cash) of $14,703.14.
 Discussion was held.
-Motion was made to approve the Treasurer's report as presented, and seconded.
+Motion was made by Dan Bale to approve the Treasurer's report as presented, and seconded by Jan Paulsen.
 Unanimously carried.

 Election of Officers

 Blue Hills Ascent: the race was organized by Frank Lowry, and held during very good snow conditions.
-The unofficial nature of the race drew only 37 participants (6 HS men, 8 HS women, 16 adult men, 7 adult women).
+8k and 16k distances were offered.
+The race drew only 24 participants (5 HS men, 7 HS women, 10 adult men, 2 adult women).
 Unofficial timing was available and worked well.
-Overall, we generated about $180 through trail head donations.
+Overall, we generated about $210 through same day donations.
 There were no costs incurred.
 Despite the small turnout, it was a successful race, and a fun time was had by all.

 Website: those in attendance agreed the website remains very functional.
-It was renamed www.bluehillstrail.com this past year.
 We continue to provide links to a few of our major business supporters.

-Fundraising: overall good results despite the major economic recession.
-Business donations dropped by $750, individual donations dropped by $300, and memberships decreased by 11.
+Fundraising: overall good results despite the ongoing major economic recession.
+Business donations and individual donations were stable, and the number of memberships was stable.

 Snowshoe trail: no action on this the past year.

 Warming house: to save money, caulking was deferred this past year.
-In November 2007, Kevin Westlund placed fiberglass insulation in the interior to seal visible gaps.
+In November 2009, Kevin Westlund placed fiberglass insulation in the interior to seal visible gaps.
+A mouse nest in the furnace fouled the burner, and was repaired at a cost of $190.
+Since that time, Ropax has been useful in eradicating the mice.

 Those in attendance agreed the membership fees ($35 for individuals, $55 for families) and trail head fees ($5 daily donation) should remain unchanged.
-Hopefully this will allow many diverse individuals to access the trail system despite the current economic recession.
+Hopefully this will allow many diverse individuals to access the trail system despite the sluggish economy.
 It's our hope that individuals doing well financially will continue to provide generous donations.

-Website: Tom Paulsen's goal is to keep it functional, simple, and to update frequently during ski season.
+Website: Tom Paulsen's goal is to keep it functional, straight forward, and to update frequently during ski season.

 Fundraising: Tom and Jan Paulsen will again spearhead the fall fundraising with help from Dick Pebler representing the Rice Lake area.
 As in the past, their appeals will focus on supportive individuals and businesses, and BHTA members.

-Grooming team: Dan Bartels will continue as head groomer.
-Assistant groomers remaining under contract include Steve Brockman, Frank Lowry, Tom Paulsen, Stuart Preston, and Jonathan Stanley.
+Grooming team: Dan Bartels and Steve Brockman will share the position of head groomer.
+Likely assistant groomers include Steve Gest, Jay Howard, Frank Lowry, Tom Paulsen, and Jonathan Stanley.
 Our goal remains quality grooming of the entire trail system with major emphasis on the core loop.

 Work Day: to be selected this fall.